 Health Indicator Report of Fall Injury (Unintentional)

-Falls are a leading cause of injury death for Utahns aged 65 and older.
-Additionally, in Utah, unintentional fall-related inpatient hospital charges for all ages totaled more than $185 million in 2014.
+Falls are a leading cause of injury death for Utahns, especially those aged 65 and older.
+Additionally, in Utah, unintentional fall-related inpatient hospital charges for all ages totaled $284.5 million in 2019.

 DenominatorTotal number of persons in the population of Utah.